Areas of Research

 Massachusetts Institute of Technology

 Jared Toettcher is an Assistant Professor of Molecular Biology at Princeton University.
 Originally from California, he graduated with a B.S. in Bioengineering from UC Berkeley in 2004.
 He completed his graduate studies at MIT in Biological Engineering in 2009, working with Bruce Tidor (MIT) and Galit Lahav (Harvard Medical School) on the relationship between mammalian cells’ surveillance of DNA damage and decision to undergo cell cycle arrest.
 Dr. Toettcher then completed a Cancer Research Institute postdoctoral fellowship under Wendell Lim and Orion Weiner at UC San Francisco, where he developed new tools to control mammalian cell behavior by engineering optogenetic inputs to the signaling pathways controlled by Ras and PI 3-kinase.

 Dr. Toettcher’s research focuses on dissecting how signaling pathways work together to orchestrate complex cell decision-making.
 Currently, his work focuses on how Ras and PI3K activity are coordinated in cell fate control, and how signal processing is disregulated in cancer cells harboring mutations in these pathways.
-Dr. Toettcher’s honors and awards include a 2018 NSF CAREER Award, a 2016 NIH Director's New Innovator Award, Cancer Research Institute and NIH Ruth Kirschstein postdoctoral fellowships, an MIT Presidential Fellowship and a UC Berkeley Regents’ Scholarship.
+Dr. Toettcher’s honors and awards include beign named a 2019 Vallee Scholar, a 2018 NSF CAREER Award, a 2016 NIH Director's New Innovator Award, Cancer Research Institute and NIH Ruth Kirschstein postdoctoral fellowships, an MIT Presidential Fellowship, and a UC Berkeley Regents’ Scholarship.

 140 Lewis Thomas Laboratory